jeets15/Solar-Funding-Project/design/project-planning_user-types-stories_features_architecture.md

 > - Will there be a single account for a household of 4?
 Or can many users form a household?
 > - What information will be collected on this user?
 Will information be stored for statistical analysis?
 > - Storing personal data requires compliance with GDPR
+> - Will the footprint reduction be publicly visible?
+Will it be private?

 ### System Administrators